nadyinky/ny_taxi_rides/README.md

 # GCP data engineering: NYC taxi rides

-The goal of this project is to design and implement a data pipeline using modern data engineering tools and technologies to ingest, transform, and serve taxi trip data from the New York City [government website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page#).
+Data pipeline using cloud-based tools to ingest, transform, and serve taxi trip data from the New York City [government website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page#).

-### Project overview
+### Pipeline overview

 ![workflow](images/workflow.png "Workflow")

-The project can be divided into three main stages: **Ingestion**, **Transformation**, and **Serving**.
+#### Key stages:

 1. **Ingestion**: leveraging Airflow, we monthly download the Yellow and Green taxi trip data from the NYC government website and ingest it into both the Google BigQuery and the bucket storage that we prepared using Terraform.